pilotmoon/PopClip-Extensions/README.md

 ## Additional Notes

 ### Example AppleScript File

+AppleScript files must be in UTF-8 text format.
+(Save as 'text' format in AppleScript editor.)

 Here is an example of an AppleScript file for use in an extension (this one is for sending to Evernote):

     tell application "Evernote"